oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: fee_payments
-CREATE POLICY "Admins can manage payments, students can see their own" ON public.fee_payments FOR SELECT
+CREATE POLICY "Admin can view all payments, students see their own" ON public.fee_payments FOR SELECT
   USING (
     get_my_role() IN ('admin', 'super_admin')